trekhleb/javascript-algorithms/src/data-structures/lru-cache/README.md

 *Made with [okso.app](https://okso.app)*

 You may also find more test-case examples of how the LRU Cache works in [LRUCache.test.js](./__test__/LRUCache.test.js) file.

+### Version 2: Ordered Map

+The first implementation that uses doubly linked list is good for learning purposes and for better understanding of how the average `O(1)` time complexity is achievable while doing `set()` and `get()`.

+However, the simpler approach might be to use a JavaScript [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object.
+The `Map` object holds key-value pairs and **remembers the original insertion order** of the keys.
+We can use this fact in order to keep the recently-used items in the "end" of the map by removing and re-adding items.
+The item at the beginning of the `Map` is the first one to be evicted if cache capacity overflows.
+The order of the items may checked by using the `IterableIterator` like `map.keys()`.

+See the `LRUCacheOnMap` implementation example in [LRUCacheOnMap.js](./LRUCacheOnMap.js).

+You may also find more test-case examples of how the LRU Cache works in [LRUCacheOnMap.test.js](./__test__/LRUCacheOnMap.test.js) file.

 ## Complexities